Essure Birth Control Lawsuits

 - Unwanted pregnancies

-Some women have reported device displacement, where an Essure insert moves into the uterus, colon, abdomen, or lower pelvis and become embedded there.
+Some women have reported device displacement, where an Essure insert moves into the uterus, colon, abdomen, or lower pelvis and becomes embedded there.
 This can be especially dangerous and may require surgery.

 Bayer claims their device is safe and the complications women are experiencing are to be expected after any sterilization procedure.
 However, patients say that they were not properly warned of the potential for harsh side effects and feel that their ongoing health problems are being disregarded.
 Many are seeking compensation for medical bills, pain and suffering, and lost quality of life.
 In September 2015, the safety of Essure was reviewed by the FDA, but the device remains on the market.